 - 1. Nominate a volunteer who has made an impact on your daughter and/or her troop.
-Our Adult Recognitions Handbook has all the information you need, including the awards we offer and instructions to submit your nomination(s). - 2.
+Our Adult Recognitions Handbook has all the information you need, including the awards we offer and instructions to submit your nomination(s).
+Visit www.gsep.org/volunteer-recognition for more information. - 2.
 Attend the annual Volunteer Awards Celebration to cheer on and congratulate our amazing volunteers.